edmondop/uefa-cl/chapter2/README.md

 ```

 Fortunately the sdk `env.OnActivity` allows us to mock the activity, verify it is invoked with the right inputs, and provide
-an output for the rest of the flow
+an output for the rest of the flow.
+In the next chapter we'll implement group stages and knockout phase.